Definition of Soliloquy

 That Faustus may repent and save his soul!”

-These lines are taken from his last soliloquy where Faustus makes an appeal in the last hour’s anguish to stop whatever was done.
+These lines are taken from Dr. Faustus’ last soliloquy, where Faustus makes an appeal in the last hour’s anguish to stop whatever was done.

 Whether ’tis nobler in the mind to suffer